 This case mainly revolves around whether the beta crystalline form of imatinib mesylate is hit by section 3d and thus unpatentable in India.
-There was a detailed discussion in the judgement on how section 3d is introduced and amended and how section 3d is a part of patentability criteria.
+There was a detailed discussion in the judgement on how to section 3d is introduced and amended and how to section 3d is a part of patentability criteria.

 So, let us first see what section does section 3d mean: Section 3d bars patent protection to new forms (including salts, esters, polymorphs, crystalline forms, derivatives etc.) of known substances unless the new forms result in an enhancement of the known efficacy.

 Supreme Court held that in this case, “known substance” is imatinib mesylate and not imatinib in free base